docstowp/docs-to-wp-pro-plugin/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Plugin to interact with the "Docs to WP Pro" Google Docs Editor add-on that allows you to publish SEO-optimized posts with smart internal links from Google Docs.
+Plugin to interact with the "Docs to WP Pro" Google Docs Editor add-on that allows you to publish SEO-optimized posts from Google Docs.

 == Description ==